lucasktlee/posts/drafts/spa-covenants.md

 > would unreasonably interfere with the business or operations of the Company
 > or any of its Subsidiaries.

+The reality is that the purchaser(s) will need the cooperation of the target company’s management to facilitate

 ### Exclusivity